Awesome Kong: Retirement and sporadic appearances (2021–2023)

 On August 28, 2021, she announced her retirement from in-ring competition at NWA EmPowerrr, thus concluding her nearly 20-year career.
 On October 9 at Knockouts Knockdown, it was announced that Kong will be inducted into the Impact Hall of Fame at Bound for Glory.
 At Bound for Glory on October 23, Gail Kim inducted Kong into the Impact Hall of Fame.

+Seven years after her last match in Impact Wrestling, Kong made her in ring return to Impact Wrestling during the celebrations of Impact 1000.
+Taking part in a 10 Knockout Tag Team match where she sealed the victory for her team after pinning Gisele Shaw.